This Veteran Found His Long-Lost Love After 75 Years

 Life goes on

 Robbins met his wife “by mail,” as he puts it, shortly after.
 She was a pen pal of his who worked in the same shirt factory as his uncle, back home in Mississippi.
 “We had a great 70 years together,” he says of his wife.
 “I owned a hardware store for 35 years.
 We had a good life.”
 But he never forgot Ganaye, who he says waited for him for five years before deciding that he was never coming back.
 She married and had five children with her late husband, who passed 30 years ago.
 Tosh says, “He often said to me, ‘I sure would like to go back to France,’ and I never thought much of it.
 One day, I saw a story online about veterans going back to Normandy, and I mentioned it to him.
 He said, ‘You have to get me on that trip—I want to go.”
-For meaningful experiences closer to home, see these simple ways to support veterans.

 A wish granted